-Germany will assume the G20 Presidency on 1 December 2016Enlarge image The official G20 logo (© BPA)
+Germany assumed G20 Presidency on 1 December 2016Enlarge image The official G20 logo (© BPA)

 The 20 leading industrialised countries and emerging economies account for almost two thirds of the world population, more than four fifths of gross world product and three quarters of world trade.
-The Summit of the Heads of State and Government will be held in Hamburg on 7 and 8 July 2017.
-Advisers to the heads of state and government, known as sherpas, are preparing for this meeting.
+The Summit of the Heads of State and Government was held in Hamburg on 7 and 8 July 2017.
+Advisers to the heads of state and government, known as sherpas, are preparing for these meetings.
 In Germany all those involved – including various government ministries ‑ report to the G7/G20 Sherpa Staff in the Federal Chancellery.
 G20 deliberations take place in a confidential setting.
 The results of the discussions are recorded in a Leaders’ Communiqué, which has considerable political force.

 The G20 is the central forum for international cooperation on financial and economic issues.
 At their annual summits, which have been held since 2008, the G20 heads of state and government traditionally focus on issues relating to global economic growth, international trade and financial market regulation.
 The G20 finance ministers and central bank governors began meeting regularly in 1999.
 Other issues of global significance are often closely linked with economic questions.
 Examples include climate change, development policy, labour market and employment policy, the spread of digital technology and, topically, counter-terrorism.
 The range of issues now considered by the G20 thus makes for a broad agenda.